irrustible/async-oneshot/README.md

 * Minimal synchronisation:
   * Single atomic for refcount and lock.
   * All ops are sub-CAS, sub-SeqCst.
-  * Maximise use of local state
+  * Maximise use of local state.
   * Spinlocks and short critical sections with minimal branching.

 Some of this falls out quite naturally from the basic problem